microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 50000 PC3-M-Pro4Luc2 dTomato cells were injected into the tibia of 6 weeks old CB17SCID male mice as previously described [@doi:10.1158/1541-7786.MCR-18-1220; @doi:10.1038/bonekey.2016.4].
 The X-ray assessment (25 kV, 6 sec, Faxitron Bioptics, Tucson, Arizona, US) was conducted at days 7, 14, 21 and 28 after implantation to monitor the progression of the lesions.
 Prior to terminal anesthesia and perfusion with µAngiofil as described above, the hind limb of interest was X-rayed using Faxitron Bioptics as a standard follow-up in this model (see insert in Fig. @fig:3, Panel A).
-The harvested and fixated murine hind limb was then imaged using a desktop microCT scanner SKYSCAN 1272 (Fig. @fig:3), all relevant parameters are given in the [Supplementary Materials].
+The harvested and fixated murine hind limb was then imaged using a desktop microCT scanner SKYSCAN 1272 (Fig. @fig:3), with an X-ray source acceleration voltage of 60 kV and an X-ray source current of 166 µA.
-Very briefly, this scan was performed with an X-ray source acceleration voltage of 60 kV and an X-ray source current of 166 µA.
+The X-rays were filtered by 0.25 mm of aluminum prior to incidence onto the sample.
-The X-rays were filtered by 0.2 mm of aluminum prior to incidence onto the sample.
+Projection images were recorded over a sample rotation of 180°, with one projection acquired at each 0.1° and 3 projections being averaged for noise reduction.
-The sample was rotated over totally 360° with one projection acquired at each 0.1° and 3 projections were averaged.
+Each projection image with a size of 4904 x 3280 pixels was exposed for 2800 ms.
 This resulted in an isometric voxel size of 1.65 µm.

 The visualization (CTvox (v.3.3.1, microCT Bruker, Kontich, Belgium)) unambiguously displays intratumoral vasculature and extensive defects in mineralized bone tissue.